Getting your Trinity Audio player ready...

 PR requires patience, dedication, and practice

 There are a ton of articles floating around about why you should hire a PR firm.
 I wrote an article on the top reasons why you should hire a public relations firm last year.
 But what I didn’t delve into is all of the reasons why not to hire a PR firm.
 Having run a healthcare PR firm for almost a decade now, I can quickly assess who is going to be a good client fit.
 If I sense certain red flags, nine times out of 10, I will walk away from the business prior to the start of a new client relationship.

 Here’s why: PR is not for everyone.
 PR is expensive, time-consuming, and it requires a lot of work from the client as well as the agency.
-Additionally, there are many misconceptions about public relations which can hurt your campaign efforts from getting off the ground.
+Additionally, there are many misconceptions about public relations that can hurt your campaign efforts from getting off the ground.
 Not only is it important to understand what a PR firm can do for your business, it is also important to evaluate if you have the necessary time to truly work with an agency.

 If you fit any of the criteria below, I recommend not hiring a publicist.

 You want instant, overnight results.
 If you are someone who likes instant gratification, you will be unhappy with any publicist you hire, unless their Rolodex is made of gold.
 As a PR practitioner, I rarely meet other publicists who pick up the phone, dial an editor at Vogue, and instantly get their clients written about.
 That kind of myth is a remnant that still exists from the old days of PR.
 Publicity takes work.
 No matter how strong the publicist’s relationship with an outlet is, if the story isn’t strong enough, then the reporter isn’t going to cover it.